Pro Git

 No. local trumps global which trumps system.
 This is also the case for configuration files more generally.

-What command can you use to check the git configuration settings?
-What about a specific key?
+What command can you use to check the git configuration settings for a specific key?

 git config --list